 Whether we are recovering from an injury, suffer from chronic pain or a chronic illness, or under going treatment for cancer, there will be a variety of emotions involved too.
 These can range from disbelief, denial, anger, sadness, and shame to anxiety and fear.
 Any negative emotion will have a detrimental effect on the condition, and delay the healing process.

 But the reverse may also happen – that psychological issues can cause illness and pain.
-These are termed "psychosomatic" and include conditions such as migraine, irritable bowel syndrome – IBS, asthma, fibromyalgia, chronic fatigue syndrome and some causes of lower back pain.
-Any chronic pain that has been fully investigated and no cause found, is more than likely to be psychosomatic.
-Any pain that tends to move around, vary in quality, comes and goes for no apparent reason with no pattern, is also very probably psychosomatic.
+I believe that all physical conditions have an emotion and belief underlying them.
+Good examples include conditions such as migraine, irritable bowel syndrome – IBS, asthma, fibromyalgia, chronic fatigue syndrome and some causes of lower back pain.
+Any chronic pain that has been fully investigated and no cause found, is more than likely to be included.
+Any pain that tends to move around, vary in quality, comes and goes for no apparent reason with no pattern, will also very likely fit this category.

-The mechanism behind psychosomatic pain is believed to lie in the subconscious.
+The mechanism behind symptoms that don’t quite fit a diagnosis is believed to lie in the subconscious.
 The subconscious is a bit like a pressure cooker – it is able to keep a lid on painful emotions, prevent them bubbling to the surface and so coming into our conscious.
 But occasionally they do, and when this happens the subconscious produces an illness or a pain as a distraction as it deems that the painful emotions are more dangerous than an episode of pain .

-Before any condition can be termed psychosomatic, it needs to have been fully investigated by your GP or specialist, to rule out any serious illness.
+Before contacting me, please make sure your symptoms have been fully investigated by your GP or specialist, to either rule out any serious illness or confirm a diagnosis .

 Out of the blue, after 20yrs in the same job, there is a change in management and Jeff starts to feel anxious about going into work.
 There have been some recent changes and a few redundancies.
 He no longer feels secure in his job, and he is finding it difficult to keep up with the